thalkz/thalkz.com/pages/home.md

 * [Ma Petite Planète](/pages/ma_petite_planete) (2020), the MVP of an app with ecological challenges, played in teams

 ## At Revolt Games

+My technical projects at Revolt Games, a gaming company that I co-founded in 2018.

 * [⭐️ Terra](/pages/terra) (2022), a program that processes and combines various sources of real-world data and an API to serve the data in hexagonal tiles